Cloud costs? Once the tech is running, it’s the business that matters in the Cloud

 While these add to the costs of delivering service from the Cloud, specialist support firms can provide what’s needed round the clock at lower and more manageable cost than is possible for many through adding teams to the payroll.

-Flexiion MSP is one of the new breed of independent Cloud support firms that specialise in the business of managing and supporting Cloud solutions in an operational and scaling environment.
+Flexiion is one of the new breed of independent Cloud support firms that specialise in the business of managing and supporting Cloud solutions in an operational and scaling environment.

 You may also be interested in our other Use Cases or this 5-slide presentation that explains the dynamics of what drives Cloud costs and how important they are for any business that’s scaling in the Cloud.